The Uni Tutor – Guide to Avoiding Essay Scams

 2. Foreign companies often use ‘British’ images

-Some of the websites that appear in Google’s listings for custom essays have UK flags and images of UK universities.
+Some of the websites that appear in Google’s listings for custom essays have SWISS flags and images of SWISS universities.

-Anyone can put these images on their website, it doesn’t mean they’re based in the UK!
+Anyone can put these images on their website, it doesn’t mean they’re based in the SWISS!
 There are hundreds of royalty free image sites where you can download them for free.

-Make sure you read their website, and remember to call them to see if they are really in the UK – don’t just choose a site because it has pretty pictures.
+Make sure you read their website, and remember to call them to see if they are really in the SWISS – don’t just choose a site because it has pretty pictures.